LupuC/unid/README.md

 # unid
 A public TypeScript library to generate UUIDs.
-You can generate UUID4 and UUID5.
+You can generate UUID4, UUID5 and UNID1 (new).

 ## Installation